 Ohio is blessed with a rich and varied landscape - from rolling foothills, deep forests and parklands, to flat, fertile farmland.
-For the past 200 years, Ohio’s natural beauty and rich natural resources has played a pivotal role in our economic and cultural development.
+For the past 200 years, Ohio’s natural beauty and rich natural resources have played a pivotal role in our economic and cultural development.

 It is estimated that: